RCOA24/CommuteLens/README.md

 7. Expand “How we calculated this” or request the guarded explanation.
 8. Save the setup and add the offer to the shortlist, then open “Exactly what is stored” and delete it — the memory layer is auditable and reversible, not a black box.
+9. Press “Wrap up” for the closing summary, then hit the header switch to show the same screen with motion off — the animation is a layer over the content, never the content itself.

 ## Current scope